Skip to main content

 • Turn off the computer or close the browser.
 The pop-up cannot harm you if you do not interact with it.

 • Call Sentinel Silver.
-We will check your device for free and tell you if it is actually compromised.
+We will check your device at no cost and tell you whether your device has a real problem.

 • If the pop-up has audio, restart your computer.
-The audio is fake.
+The audio is false.

 What To Never Do